Johannes Theodor Schmalhausen: Early life and education

-Johannes Theodor Schmalhausen was born in St Petersburg.
+Johannes Theodor Schmalhausen was born in Saint Petersburg.
 His father was a librarian at the Russian Academy of Sciences.

 After attending the Gymnasium, Schmalhausen studied botany at the University of St. Petersburg graduating with a magister degree in 1874.
 He was awarded the Gold Medal of the University for the botanical essay "On plant hybrids.
 Observations from St. Petersburg", was selected for a Professorial career and sent abroad from 1874 to 1876.
-He studied in Strasbourg (with Heinrich Anton de Bary and Andreas Franz Wilhelm Schimper), Zurich (with Oswald Heer), Vienna, Prague, Munich, Berlin, visited the Alps, Northern Italy and Southern France.
+He studied in Strasbourg (with Heinrich Bary and Andreas Schimper), Zurich (with Oswald Heer), Vienna, Prague, Munich, Berlin, visited the Alps, Northern Italy and Southern France.

-In 1877 he became a conservator at the herbarium of the Imperial Botanical Garden in Saint Petersburg and was ordained as a professor (Russian doctorate).
+In 1877, he became a conservator at the herbarium of the Imperial Botanical Garden in Saint Petersburg and was ordained as a professor (Russian doctorate).

 Career

 From 1878 he was associate professor at Vladimir University of Kiev and later professor of botany.
 For several years he was director of the botanical garden at the University of Kiev.

 His youngest son was the evolutionary biologist Ivan Schmalhausen.